Manjapai: Plot

 Karthika motivates Tamil to complete the project on her computer.
 The old man feels really guilty of destroying the laptop, and buys him a new one by selling his ancestral wedding ring.
 Tamil thanks his grandfather and starts working on the project.
 He finishes the project and gets his job back.

 Meanwhile, the old man helps a couple elope and get them married the same way he did with Tamil's parents.
 While Tamil is leaving to attend an interview to go to the US, Venkatasamy mocks the US flag at the US consulate and thinks that the whites are conquering India again.
 He creates a nuisance and both of them are arrested.
 When they come out of the station, Tamil goes for a second interview but his visa is rejected; he scolds his grandfather amidst a large crowd.

-A girl, Pooja (Yuvina Parthavi), thinks that a piece of sweet laced with rat poison is a sweet that the old man gave her and faints after eating it.
+A girl, Pooja, thinks that a piece of sweet laced with rat poison is a sweet that the old man gave her and faints after eating it.
 She was brought to the hospital and the old man is scolded in public for the second time by the girl's parents.
 The girl is cured thanks to the mixture of salt and tamarind water Venkatasamy gave Pooja before she was taken to the hospital, helping her to vomit and get rid of the poison.

 When everyone wants to apologise and thank the old man, he goes missing and everyone starts to search for him.
 The old man is finally located but in a mentally challenged state.
 The film ends with Tamil regretting scolding his grandfather and crying while hugging him tightly.